Khris Middleton NBA Playoffs Player Props: Bucks vs. Heat

-Khris Middleton and the rest of the Milwaukee Bucks match up versus the Miami Heat in the NBA Playoffs on Monday, at 7:30 PM ET.
+Khris Middleton be on the court for the Milwaukee Bucks at 9:30 PM on Wednesday versus the Miami Heat in the 2023 NBA Playoffs.

-Below, we break down Middleton's stats and trends to help you pick out the best prop bets.
+If you'd like to make predictions on Middleton's performance, we look at his available prop bets, using stats and trends, below.

 Khris Middleton Prop Bets vs. the Heat